Code style and guidelines

 - Collection name written in English using

-style - Collection name should be singular i.e. no plurals allowed
+snake_casestyle - Collection name should be singular i.e. no plurals allowed

 - Collections should be created in the features where they’re used